roy705051/Airport-Portal/README.md

 ![search](https://github.com/roy705051/Airport-Portal/assets/118226807/07881b1d-0e7c-4b6d-abe7-ed658283d22d)

-We have use Rapid Aip website to get OAG API, This api use to give details of the flight and it schedule
+We have used RapidAPI website to get OAG flight info API, this api provides the detail of the flights and schedule of the airports.

 #Thank You
-#by Team code breaker
+(by Team Code Breaker)